Personal data protection

 b.
 The Data Protection Law Enforcement Directive

-Directive (EU) 2016/680 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data, and repealing Council Framework Decision 2008/977/JHA, became applicable in May 2018.
+Directive (EU) 2016/680 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data, and repealing Council Framework Decision 2008/977/JHA, came into effect in May 2018.
 The directive protects citizens’ fundamental right to data protection whenever personal data is used by law enforcement authorities.
 It ensures that the personal data of victims, witnesses, and suspects of crime are duly protected and facilitates cross-border cooperation in the fight against crime and terrorism.
 On 25 July 2022, the European Commission published its delayed report on application and functioning of the Law Enforcement Directive.
-It was followed by an evaluation study commissioned by Committee on Civil Liberties, Justice and Home Affairs (LIBE) containing a critical assessment of the implementation of the Law Enforcement Directive[2].
+This was followed by an evaluation study commissioned by the Committee on Civil Liberties, Justice and Home Affairs (LIBE) containing a critical assessment of the implementation of the Law Enforcement Directive.

 c.
 Directive on privacy and electronic communications